luizamboni/luizamboni/README.md

 <div class="company">**B2W Digital**</div>
 <div class="period">February 2016 – November 2018</div>
 <div class="chores">
-- Developing APIs, Workers and UI for B2WADS, using Nodejs Expressjs on Frontend and React on Frontend.
+- Developing APIs, Workers and UI for B2WADS, using Nodejs with Expressjs on Backend and React on Frontend.
 Also using Elasticsearch, Redis, MongoDB, MySql and RabbitMQ.
 </div>

 ### FullStack Engineer & Mobile